Magnus-Harder/ML-Ops-31/reports/README.md

 >
 > Answer:

-We connected the Data Version Control to Google Cloud Storage, and used this to push and pull data from our local laptops.
+We connected the Data Version Control to Google Cloud Storage (Bucket), and used this to push and pull data from our local laptops.
 Furthermore, we ran the model on Google Run, where it pulled data from the storage using dvc.

 We also tried to use Google Cloud Functions, but since our model is rather big (>4GB) and it is built in pytorch, which also takes up much space (>4GB), our model cannot run in Google Cloud Functions, which has a storage limit of 8GB.

-Bucket?

 ### Question 18